2 Summary of Significant Accounting Policies

 2.4.3 AVAILABLE-FOR-SALE FINANCIAL ASSETS

-Impairment of available-for-sale financial assets is recognized by reclassifying the accumulated losses from the revaluation reserve in equity to profit and loss.
+In case of objective indications, impairment of available-for-sale financial assets is recognized by reclassifying the accumulated losses from the revaluation reserve in equity to profit and loss.
 The amount of the accumulated loss to be reclassified from equity to profit and loss is the difference between the acquisition cost less amortization and any principal repayment and the current fair value less any impairment previously recognized in profit or loss.
 If in a subsequent period the fair value of an impaired available-for-sale financial asset increases and this increase can be objectively linked to an event occurring after the impairment was recognized in profit or loss, then the impairment loss is reversed, and the amount of the reversal is recognized in profit or loss.
-Any subsequent increase in the fair value of an available-for-sale financial instrument is recognized under equity in other comprehensive income.
+Any subsequent increase in the fair value of an available-for-sale financial instrument is recognized in equity within other comprehensive income.

 The Group’s corporate assets do not generate separate cash flows and are utilized by more than one CGU.
 Corporate assets are allocated to CGUs on a reasonable and consistent basis and are tested for impairment as part of the impairment testing of the CGU that was allocated the corporate asset.